xiaoxianyu-office/mm/Mobs/Levels.md

 mobs respective stats by the given numbers per level.
 These stats will be added on top of their base stats.

-Level modifiers may not work if you didn't specify specify base values for the affected attributes in the mob configuration.
+Level modifiers may not work if you didn't specify base values for the affected attributes in the mob configuration.

       * **Health: [number]**